Enumeration of Complex and Real Surfaces via Tropical Geometry: The lattice path algorithm in dimension

 {\bf Proof.} Statement (1) is straightforward.
 Statement (2) follows from \cite[Theorem 4]{MMS}. \proofend

-\begin{remark} It follows from the smooth triangulation algorithm of Lemma \ref{smooth}(iii) that the coefficients $c_i$, $i\neq k$, of the tropical polynomial defining the unique surface $S\in \Sing^\tr(\Delta,\overline\bx)$ dual to a subdivision extending $\Gamma_k$ and containing a circuit of type B, C, or E according to Lemma \ref{lBCE}(2) are determined by the point conditions $\overline \bx$.
-Furthermore, the lattice points $\bw_l$ forming the circuit satisfy a unique up to nonzero multiple relation $\sum_l \lambda_l \bw_l=0$ with $\sum \lambda_l=0$.
+\begin{remark} It follows from the smooth extension algorithm of Lemma \ref{smooth}(iii) that the coefficients $c_i$, $i\neq k$, of the tropical polynomial defining the unique surface $S\in \Sing^\tr(\Delta,\overline\bx)$ dual to a subdivision extending $\Gamma_k$ and containing a circuit of type {\bf B}, {\bf C}, or {\bf E} according to Lemma \ref{lBCE}(2) are determined by the point conditions $\overline \bx$.
+Furthermore, the lattice points $\bw_l$ forming the circuit satisfy a unique up to nonzero multiple relation $\sum_l \lambda_l \bw_l=0$ with $\sum \lambda_l=0$ (for example, for circuit of type {\bf E} it is $\bw_i-2\bw_j+\bw_k=0$ with $\bw_j$ the midpoint of the segment $[\bw_i,\bw_k]$).
 Since the circuit is part of the subdivision, it follows that $\sum_l \lambda_l c_l=0$, which allows us to deduce the value of $c_k$ from the others.
 We call the equation $\sum_l \lambda_l c_l=0$ defining $c_k$ the \emph{circuit relation} for the coefficients of the tropical polynomial. \end{remark}